Personalisation: Dynamic content, merge fields, and more

 Personalisation refers to presenting your content and design in a manner that recognises the individual viewing your site, rather than the collective mass.
 Typically, a web page contains static content, aimed at and presented for everyone.
 A personalised page though, contains dynamic (changing) content based on the person who is viewing it.

 This dynamic content finds its source in the data you store.
-For example, if you have the first name of people in the Raisely CRM (your database), then you can use this data (their first name) as dynamic content.
+For example, if you have the first name of people in the Raisely Supporter Management Tool (your database), then you can use this data (their first name) as dynamic content.
 Or if you have captured a particular preference people have, say, what fundraising activity they want to do, you can use this as dynamic content.

 Where is this data stored?

-There are three data sources you can use: Raisely’s CRM (People) or for campaign pages, the Campaign’s database containing non-people data, and the URL.
+There are three data sources you can use: Raisely’s Supporter Management Tool (People) or for campaign pages, the Campaign’s database containing non-people data, and the URL.
 Data can be stored in these three places for you to use for personalisation.
-To see all the default data that Raisely stores in the CRM and the Campaign database, check out the Merge Fields - Cheat Sheet.
+To see all the default data that Raisely stores in the Supporter Management Tool and the Campaign database, check out the Merge Fields - Cheat Sheet.

 Data brought in by the URL is common when working with email or social media campaigns.
 This is because you can place a query string that holds data in the link that directs people to the Campaigns page.
 They will look like this: